-Sagonsongan, Marawi City: Long raised concerns of the IDPs in the Sagonsongan TS about transportation costs is partially addressed by rerouting vehicles, including passenger jeepneys going to and from Marawi, to pass by the Sagonsongan diversion road.
+Sagonsongan, Marawi City: IDPs have consistently raised concerns about the high transportation costs going to and from the city center.
+This has been partially addressed by rerouting vehicles, Sagonsongan diversion road.
 Issues raised about the open drainage canals is also now being addressed.
 The open drainage canal in Area 4 is now mostly covered while work is ongoing in Area 1.

 IDPs in Area 6 have received notice of electrical disconnection.
-Although there is no actual connection yet, this is making the IDPs worry as they have no enough earnings to pay the electric bill.
-Full septic tank in the said area remains an issue.
+Although there is no actual disconnection yet, IDPs are worried where to source payment for the bills in the future as they have no sustainable livelihood.

 Insufficient water supply has been reported in Area 2, Area, 4 and Area 5.
 IDPs have access to water on an average of twice a week, with maximum duration of 15 minutes each.
+Full septic tank in the Area 6 remains an issue.